By Richard Mitchell and Mogsy Ford

 The Long course has a limit of 200 teams and a minimum age of 15 years.

-For both events, there is a minimum requirement that you MUST be able to swim at least 1000 metres in open water in one go.
+There is a minimum requirement that you MUST be able to swim at least 1000 metres in open water in one go.
 I would add a comment that you should be able to do this in 30 minutes or less, at a minimum.

 For more information and advice about tacking your first swimrun, take a look at our dedicated page at Your First Swimrun Event.
 My main recommendations regarding your level of fitness are: